Menu

 Checkpointer ready -- MemorySaver stores state in memory

-Let’s build a graph that drafts a message, pauses for approval, then either publishes or drops it.
+Let’s build a graph that drafts a note, pauses for a thumbs-up or thumbs-down, then sends or drops it.

-The interrupt() function accepts any value that can be turned into JSON.
-That value gets sent to whoever called the graph, so you can show the human exactly what needs a decision.
-When you resume, whatever value you pass back becomes interrupt()‘s return.
+The interrupt() call takes any value that can turn into JSON.
+That value gets sent back to you, so you can show the person what needs a sign-off.
+When the graph starts again, the value you pass in becomes what interrupt() hands back.

-Three node functions drive the flow. draft_message writes the text. human_review freezes the graph with interrupt() and grabs the human’s answer. publish finishes the job based on that answer.
+Three node functions drive the flow. draft_message writes the text. human_review calls interrupt() to freeze and catch the choice. publish acts on that choice.

 python